 Let’s say that we are still looking to lay a Napoli win against Arsenal.
 We can use the double chance market to select our bets to cover this.

 By selecting Arsenal and Draw we can cover the two other betting options that would go head to head with the Napoli win.
 As you can see, the price is a little higher for this than laying Napoli straight off, at odds of 2.10 compared with 1.73.

 So, which works out at better value?

-If we staked £10 on the Arsenal and Draw bet on the double chance market, our returns would be £21, with £11 of that being profit.
+If we staked £10 on the Arsenal and Draw bet on the double chance market, our returns would be £21, with £11 of that being a net win.

-If we laid this bet at odds of 1.74 for £11, which is the profit that we would be getting from the back bet, then we would have an exposure of £8.03 at odds of 1.73.
+If we laid this bet at odds of 1.74 for £11, which is the net win that we would be getting from the back bet, then we would have an exposure of £8.03 at odds of 1.73.